 American Time Use Survey (ATUS)

-Many tables with different structures described in the user guide.
+Many tables with structures described in the user guide, linkable to the Current Population Survey.

 Released annually since 2003.